1. How was I selected for jury service? Each year a list of potential jurors is created by combining the names from four lists. These lists are:

 You may be reimbursed for childcare and other allowable expenses up to $50.00 per day if you do not work full-time.
 See Question 12.

 6. How should I respond if I receive a summons addressed to a person who is deceased?
-Jury Administration regrets that summonses are
+To process a jury summons issued to a deceased person, Jury Administration requires a form of written documentation of

 by phone after 5:30